Short description: Removal of limitations from the PlayStation 3

 PlayStation 3 Jailbreak was the first USB (Universal Serial Bus) chipset that allowed unauthorized execution of code, similar to homebrew, on the PlayStation 3.
 It works by bypassing a system security check using a memory exploit (heap overflow) which occurs with USB devices that allows the execution of unsigned code.[1]

-Sony had taken a few steps to prevent the jailbreak of the PlayStation 3, and has associated the action as a form of copyright infringement.
-In eastern European countries, no action has ever been taken to condemn such cases.
+Sony took steps to prevent jailbreaking of the PlayStation 3, treating the practice as a form of copyright infringement.[6][7]

 The cases listed below are lawsuits Sony filed in courts to prohibit the sales and imports of circumvention devices that would jailbreak the system.